You have no items in your shopping basket.

 What are the Different Types of Render Systems?

-Acrylic render is typically made by adding acrylic resin to the render system.
+Acrylic render systems are typically made by adding acrylic resin to the render system.
 This makes the render gain various qualities from the acrylic, which include water resistance and flexibility, thus making it less likely to crack.

 However, this makes acrylic render less environmentally friendly and reduces breathability for your walls, this can create issues with damp.